Overgrown hind foot with dead and diseased frog material.

 My apprentice liked to tease me about how I have the nose of a bloodhound.
 I am pretty sensitive to the smell of thrush and notice it right away.
 A healthy hoof should not smell stinky.
 Dirt has a neutral smell, unless of course they just stepped in manure.
 In my experience, thrush is common in horses with unhealthy feet but it is not normal.
 But what is thrush exactly?
 How concerned should you be if your hoofcare provider tells you your horse has thrush?
 And how can you treat it?

 Thrush is an infection (either bacterial, fungal, or both, how fun) of the frog, usually present in the central sulcus and/or collateral grooves.
-It can smell pretty bad, but horses can also have thrush with no smell present.
-When it’s more advanced, it produces black oozing discharge.
+It can smell pretty bad.
+It often produces black oozing discharge.
 The area affected is usually tender, if not outright painful, to the touch.
 If it progresses, it can eat into the sensitive structures below.
 Thrush is an infection – it usually does not heal on its own.
-It can be painful to your horse and should be addressed immediately.
+It is painful to your horse and should be addressed immediately.
 Contrary to popular belief, most horses don’t always get thrush from unsanitary living conditions (though once you have thrush, you may have to change their living conditions to help it heal).
 Thrush develops when there is dysfunction in the back of the foot.
 I usually find it in contracted heels, some club feet, neglected feet, and some shod horses.
 I have trimmed horses at the same barn living in the same conditions and those with healthy feet will not have thrush.
-It can also occur in horses with weak immune systems.

 There are lots of thrush treatments out there and everyone you talk to will have their sworn favorite.
 I encourage owners to use something that will not harm healthy tissue, and that will not sting or burn.
 Imagine what you might like to put on an open wound on yourself to promote healing.
 If you have to use gloves to apply it (unless you’re just trying to keep your hands clean), then it’s not safe for your horse’s infected “wound” in the central sulcus.
 You need something gentle and effective.